+- B) Membership:

-- 1) Mandatory Membership:
+- 1) Voting Membership:

 - a) Two (2) Co-Chairs

-- b) Two (2) Supporting Coordinators
+- b) One (1) Administrative Chair

-- c) One (1) Herstory Coordinator
+- c) One (1) Treasurer

-- d) One (1) Senator
+- d) One (1) Ourstorian

-- 2) Voting Membership:

-- a) All mandatory membership
+- e) One (1) Queer & Trans\ Coordinator

+- f) One (1) Senate Liaison

-- b) Any student who has attended two (2) meetings throughout the year.
+- g) Any student who has attended two (2) meetings throughout the year.

-- 3) Non-voting Members:
+- 2) Non-voting Members:

 - a) A.S.
 Advisor

 - b) A.S.
 Controller(s)

 - c) A.S.
 Committee on Committees Chair

 - d) A.S.
 Executive Director

 - e) A.S.
 Attorney General

 - f) Statewide Organizing Director

 - g) A.S.
 President

 - C) Selection and Term of Office of the Mandatory Membership:

 - 1) The two (2) A.S.
-Womxn's Commission Co-Chairs shall first be recommended to the A.S.
-Committee on Committees by the Womxn's Commission, then nominated by the A.S.
-President, with final approval being given by the Senate for a term of one (1) academic year.

-- 2) Each Coordinator shall be first be recommended to the A.S.
-Committee on Committees by the Womxn's Commission, then nominated by the A.S.
-President, with final approval being given by the Senate for a term of one (1) academic year.

-- 3) The Senator shall be nominated by the A.S.
-Internal Vice President through consultation with the co-chairs, with final approval being given by the Senate for a term of one (1) academic year.

-- D) Duties and Powers of the Commission:

-- 1) Be an advocacy group aimed at improving the status of womxn both on campus and in the community.

-- 2) Be aware of and work to support the projects of other womxn's organizations on campus and in the community.

-- 3) Act as a referral source for students on any matter concerning womxn.

-- 4) Work to educate the campus on issues pertaining to womxn.

-- 5) Advise the Senate on issues pertaining to womxn.

-- Provide student representation for Associated Students on ad hoc committees concerning womxn's issues.

-- 7) Attend meetings when relevant of cross-cultural and various other Womxn's groups (e.g. MUJER, AKANKE, Take Back the Night) on campus to serve as a liaison between those groups and Associated Students.
-Additionally, Womxn's Commission shall provide financial support to these organizations when possible.

-8) Shall be a liaison to Human Rights Board.

-E) Duties and Powers of the Co-Chairs:

-- 1) Stay abreast of the political environment on campus and in the community. - 2) Facilitate all Commission meetings. - Handle public relations for the Commission and shall be the official spokespersons for the Commission. - 4) Have ultimate responsibility for the fiscal management of the entire Commission, including the preparation of the budget for the following year with the Fiscal Supporting Coordinator. - 5) Present at least two (2) reports to the Senate per quarter regarding the activities of the Commission. - 6) Coordinate the operations of all Committees and attempt to be of help in any problems or issues which may arise. - 7) Plan yearly retreat with new incoming Board. - 8) Attempt to establish and maintain communication among womxn's organizations throughout the UC system. - 9) Hold a minimum of three (3) regularly scheduled office hours per week. - 10) Shall attend all meetings of the A.S.
-Assembly and at least one (1) ASUCSB Workgroup.
+Commission for Marginalized Genders Co-Chairs shall first be recommended to the A.S.
+Committee on Committees by the Commission for Marginalized Genders, then nominated by the A.S.
+President, with final approval being given by the Senate for a term of one (1) academic year. - 2) Each Coordinator shall be first be recommended to the A.S.
+Committee on Committees by the Commission for Marginalized Genders, then nominated by the A.S.
+President, with final approval being given by the Senate for a term of one (1) academic year. - 3) The Senator shall be nominated by the A.S.
+Internal Vice President through consultation with the co-chairs, with final approval being given by the Senate for a term of one (1) academic year. - D) Duties and Powers of the Commission: - 1) Be an advocacy group aimed at improving the status of women, non-binary, and trans\ folks both on campus and in the community. - 2) Be aware of and work to support the projects of other women, non-binary, and trans\ organizations on campus and in the community. - 3) Act as a referral source for students on any matter concerning women, non-binary, and trans\. - 4) Work to educate the campus on issues pertaining to women, non-binary, and trans\ folks. - 5) Advise the Senate on issues pertaining to women, non-binary, and trans\ folks. - 6) Provide student representation for Associated Students on ad hoc committees concerning women, non-binary, and trans\ issues. - 7) Attend meetings when relevant of cross-cultural and various other women, non-binary, and trans\ groups (e.g. MUJER, AKANKE, Take Back the Night) on campus to serve as a liaison between those groups and Associated Students.
+Additionally, Commission for Marginalized Genders shall provide financial support to these organizations when possible. - 8) Shall be a liaison to the A.S.
+Human Rights Board. - E) Duties and Powers of the Co-Chairs: - 1) Stay abreast of the political environment on campus and in the community. - 2) Facilitate all Commission meetings. - 3) Handle public relations for the Commission and shall be the official spokespersons for the Commission. - 4) Have ultimate responsibility for the fiscal management of the entire Commission, including the preparation of the budget for the following year with the Treasurer. - 5) Present at least two (2) reports to the Senate per quarter regarding the activities of the Commission. - 6) Coordinate the operations of all Committees and attempt to be of help in any problems or issues which may arise. - 7) Plan yearly retreat with new incoming Board. - 8) Attempt to establish and maintain communication among women, non-binary, and trans\ organizations throughout the UC system.